dotnet/installer/.devcontainer/vmr-source-build/README.md

   --tmp /workspaces/tmp       \
   --repository runtime:abcdef \
   --remote runtime:https://github.com/yourfork/runtime

+# Note: you could also use a branch name or tag instead of the SHA
 ```

 You can now proceed building the VMR in the Codespace using instructions above.
 You can repeat